Voll, Rogaland

-Voll is a small village in Klepp municipality in Rogaland county, Norway.
+Voll is a small village in Klepp Municipality in Rogaland county, Norway.
 The village is located a short distance north of the river Figgjoelva, just north of the villages of Bore and Verdalen.
+The village of Tjelta (in Sola Municipality) lies to the north of Voll.
 The main industries in Voll include agriculture, a Tine dairy facility, and Malm Orstad AS, an oil services company.